 Editor's note: This clause will list conclusions that have been agreed during the course of the study item activities.

+8.X Conclusions for KI#3

+Editor's note: This is not an exhaustive list containing all the conclusions necessary to conclude KI#3.